AmartyaKumar11/MedVedev/voice_rec/README.md

 - At runtime, compute centroid (mean) of all embeddings

 ### Speaker Identification
-1. Split audio into overlapping chunks (2s, hop 1s)
+1. Segment audio using silence detection (pydub)
+2. Fallback to full audio if no silence detected
-2. Extract ECAPA embedding for each chunk
+3. Extract ECAPA embedding for each segment
-3. Compare with all speaker centroids using cosine similarity
+4. Compare with all speaker centroids using cosine similarity
-4. Assign speaker with highest similarity (if above threshold)
+5. Always assign speaker with highest confidence score
-5. Label as "Unknown" if below threshold
+6. Display all speaker scores for transparency

 ### Transcript Alignment
 1. Transcribe full audio with Whisper
 2. For each transcript segment, find midpoint timestamp
-3. Match to nearest speaker chunk in timeline
+3. Match to nearest speaker segment in timeline
 4. Assign speaker to transcript segment

 ---